is beef fat called suet

 • Tallow is very rich in nutrients.

-As you can see, we definitely want to have suet-derived tallow in our traditional foods kitchen!
+As you can see, tallow rendered from suet is definitely something we want to have in our traditional foods kitchen!

 Now, if you live in the U.K., you’re probably wondering why I suggest going through the hassle of dealing with raw suet when all you have to do is stroll down to the corner grocer and pick up a box of processed suet.
 While I’m sure there are stores here in the States that sell this product, I sure can’t find it here in northern Indiana.
 We had to go online to buy a box, which ended up going through customs to get here.

-It can be a little challenging to locate beef suet in the United States at times.
-I imagine a large portion of it is rendered, combined with peanut butter and bird seed, and then packaged into blocks of bird food for the winter.
-Suet is the ideal high-calorie destination for all of my feathered companions who choose to stay with me during the bitterly cold northern winter.
+Beef suet can sometimes be a bit difficult to find here in the United States.
+I suspect that much of it ends up rendered, mixed with peanut butter and birdfeed, and packaged into blocks of winter-time bird food.
+Suet is a perfect high-caloric attraction for all my feathered friends who decide to stick out the cold northern winter with me.

 Rendered suet, on the other hand, will congeal into a solid chunk.
 (I’ll talk about the actually rendering process in my next post.)
 The chunk I made felt like a bar of beauty soap.
 Mix rendered suet with a little lye and a chemical reaction occurs that results in water-soluble sodium stearate — the primary ingredient in most hand soaps.